Nokia gets on 5G growth path as new strategy takes shape

-STOCKHOLM (Reuters) -Finnish telecom network equipment maker Nokia on Thursday reported better-than-expected first-quarter revenue and profit, as its new strategy drove growth in sales of network and 5G equipment.
+STOCKHOLM (Reuters) -Finnish telecom network equipment maker Nokia on Thursday showed how its new strategy was driving growth in sales of network and 5G equipment, helping to boost first-quarter revenue and profit and sending its shares up 14%.

 Nokia and Swedish rival Ericsson have been gaining more customers as telecom operators start rolling out 5G networks and China’s Huawei faces curbs from a growing number of governments over security concerns.